Mythic Fantasy name generator background

 Built for Maps, Campaigns, and Trade Routes

 Game Masters use this page to name quest hubs and capitals, authors use it to populate continents, and game developers use the structure for readable world-generation output.
-Whether you are placing a lone trade post or an empire of linked cities, the names are designed to feel lived-in and regionally coherent.
+Whether you are placing a lone trade post or an empire of linked cities, the names are designed to feel lived-in, navigable, and regionally coherent.

 Fantasy city naming map showing harbor, market, fortress, and district patterns for settlement naming.